cboyda/LighthouseLabs/Project-SQL/README.md

     tbl_sales_report_0.12MB-->0.12MB;
 ```

-    For curiousity, AWS RDS costs to complete this project was less than $2 and allowed me to
+    For curiousity, AWS RDS PostgreSQL v15.2 costs to complete this project was less than $2 and allowed me to
-    leverage the speed and power of cloud database services!
+    leverage the speed and power of cloud database services (db.t3.micro with 2 x vCPU 1GB of RAM and max 20 GB storage)!